gmstanle/coronary-progenitor-scRNAseq/README.md

 To re-do the pipeline fully manually, set recalculate.pca <- TRUE.
 This may require changing some of the cutoffs in each step, but the file e12_iRPCA.pdf can be used as a guide for clustering.

+## Running PDT (pairwise discreteness test)

+Open pdt/e12_pairwiseDiscretenessTest.Rmd.

+Run all chunks - the first creates a Seurat object and adds the iRPCA-defined subtypes, the third chunk runs the pairwise discreteness test, and the fourth chunk plots the results of PDT.

 ## Authors